Claim: A gun-toting Australian granny blew the testicles off the two men who raped her granddaughter.

 "The one guy, Thomas, didn't lose his manhood, but the doctor I talked to said he won't be using it the way he used to," Detective Delp told reporters.
 "Both men are still in pretty bad shape, but I think they're just happy to be alive after what they've been through."

 "When I saw the look on my Debbie's face that night in the hospital, I decided I was going to go out and get those bastards myself 'cause I figured the police would go easy on them," recalled the retired library worker.
-"And I wasn't scared of them, either — because I've got me a gun and I've been shootin' it all my life."
+"And I wasn't scared of them,

 So, using a police artist's sketch of the suspects and Debbie's description of the sickos' car, tough-as-nails Ava spent seven days prowling the wino-infested neighborhood where the crime took place till she spotted the ill-fated rapists entering their flophouse hotel.